dash-ui/styles/README.md

   }
 `

-// `styles` is a function for composing style definitions in a
+// `styles` is a function for composing style variants in a
 // deterministic way.
 In the example below, you'll see an example
 // of a button with default styles and two variants: one for a
 // 'brand' background color and one for a 'black' background color.